ImmersiveFusion/if-opentelemetry-chaos-simulator-sample/README.md

 ![](.img/screenshot.png)

 ## What is this?
-This is a simple Angular/ASP.NET Core application that allows you to inject/eject failures into an application and see how those failures affect the telemetry that is generated.
+This is a simple Angular/ASP.NET Core application that answers the question "What's the point?".
+It allows you to inject/eject failures into an application and see how those failures affect the telemetry that is generated.
+It is already preconfigured with an OpenTelemetry exporter so you don't need to change any code or enter any API keys.

-## What does it do?
-Allows the user to simulate intermittency of resources (or break) functionality.

-## Why is this?
+## What this is not
-No code!
-This tool was created to enable a user to see OpenTelemetry without having to write any code but see how failures (even simulated ones) affect the generated telemetry.
+This simple application is not meant to exhaustively show all the capabilities OpenTelemetry.
+If you are looking for that functionality, check out the [OpenTelemetry demo](https://github.com/open-telemetry/opentelemetry-demo).

+## Recommended Audience
+* Those interested in but not having much epxerience with OpenTelemetry.
+* Those not wanting or having the time to configure or run a full sample application locally or otherwise.
+* Those wanting to see how a happy/broken path are showing an APM tool.

 ## What is sandbox?
+When this application is deployed, it has a configured OpenTelemetry exporter.
 Sandboxing allows users to conduct their own experiments independently without affecting each other.

 ## Getting Started